hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - continuously monitor cloud environments with a cloud Data Loss Prevention (DLP) engine to identify sensitive information stored in cloud environments in violation of policy
     - API-based
     - Incidents triggered by the Cloudlock policy engine when a policy detection criteria result in a match in an object (document, field, folder, post, or file)
+  - App Firewall mitigating security concerns from an application aspects: <span style="color: #bb6600;">discover and control cloud apps</span> connected to a company’s corporate environment

 - Cloud Web Security (CWS)